MonashMath/SCI1022/Unix-CLI.md

 <a name="fig_nano_start_page"></a> ![fig:nano_start_page](figures/nano_start_page.png)
 Figure 12.
 The GNU `nano` editor window right after opening a new file called `TODO.txt`.

 At this point you can type the contents of the file.
 Enter the text exactly as you see in [Figure 13](#fig_nano_editing).
 Notice that, after your first keystroke, the word “Modified” appears in the upper-right corner; this shows that you have changed the contents of your file but it has not been written to the file system yet.
-Once you have entered all the text, save the file by pressing `Ctrl+O` (look at the penultimate row, the second command is `^O` which means to “Write Out” the file to the file system).
+Once you have entered all the text, save the file by pressing `Ctrl+O` (look at the second-last row, the second command is `^O` which means to “Write Out” the file to the file system).

 <a name="fig_nano_editing"></a> ![fig:nano_editing](figures/nano_text_editing.png)
 Figure 13.
 Contents introduced in the `TODO.txt` file using `nano`.